Symbolic Numeric Planning with Patterns: Conclusions

 \section{Conclusions}

 We presented the pattern encoding which generalizes the state-of-the-art rolled-up and \re{} encodings.
 We provided theoretical and experimental evidence of its benefits.
 We believe that our generalization provides a new starting point for the research in symbolic planning.
-Indeed, even when considering a single, simple and complete pattern, more research is needed to extend the ARPG construction to get better orderings (see, e.g., the enabling-disabling graph in \cite{DBLP:conf/ausai/WehrleR07}, though in the classical setting).
-Acknowledgements removed for blind review.
+Indeed, more research is needed to extend the ARPG construction for better patterns.